The Chicago Southland: Just Beyond the City Limits

 Drive the Dixie Highway through historic downtown Homewood to see the largest collection of Richard Haas Murals.
 Boasting over 14 murals depicting a life not long passed, visitors can experience a quaint downtown area where history meets innovation.
 Scattered throughout the 25 mile stretch of the historic Lincoln Highway, interpretive gazebos and nine murals help tell the story of America’s first coast-to-coast road.
 Jay Allen, owner of ShawCraft Sign Company, created the interpretive mural series and left secrets for visitors to find in each one.
 As one of only three sculpture parks in the nation, the Nathan Manilow Sculpture Park at Governors State University in University Park, features 29 master works of sculpture, nestled in over 100 acres of prairie landscape.
 Highlights include several important landscape-based sculptures created by distinguished artists at the height of their creative powers, a group of works by major late-20th Century American sculptors and a number of works representing Chicago-based artists.
 The Chicago Southland also boasts outdoor sculptures throughout the Village of Flossmoor and the Art Garden of Palos Heights.

 Stop painting the town beige when you can paint it red in the Chicago Southland.
 With a multitude of breweries, wine and spirit tastings, comedy clubs and concert venues, just minutes away from each other, the Chicago Southland is your source for Nightlife fun!
-With outdoor venues like SeatGeek Stadium and The Hollywood Casino Amphitheater, the world’s biggest entertainment acts regularly come through the Chicago Southland.
+With outdoor venues like SeatGeek Stadium and a variety of music venues, you're sure to find live music to feed your soul.

 Craft Beer connoisseurs don’t have to turn very far to find a unique brewery offering award winning craft beers.
 Flossmoor Station Restaurant & Brewery offers a unique train themed craft beer selection and is housed in an old Illinois central rail station.
 350 Brewing Company in Tinley Park is a nano brewery, specializing in small, hand- crafted batches of classic beer styles with a twist.
 Hailstorm Brewing Co. is a regional craft brewery with a full tap room offering a variety of rotating and seasonal craft beers.
 The Chicago Southland is also home to Evil Horse Brewing Company in Crete, One Trick Pony Brewery in Lansing and more.